vmware-tanzu/velero/design/plugin-backup-and-restore-progress.md

-# Progress reporting for backups and restores handled by plugin volume snapshotters
+# Progress reporting for backups and restores handled by volume snapshotters

 Users face difficulty in knowing the progress of backup/restore operations of volume snapshotters.
 This is very similar to the issues faced by users to know progress for restic backup/restore, like, estimation of operation, operation in-progress/hung etc.